google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/monetization-with-ads/customize-ads.markdown

 ---

 <p class="intro">
-  The best ads can improve user experience.
-While the actual ad content comes from advertisers, you have control over the content type, color, size, and placement of those ads.
+  Relevant and appropriate ads can actually improve the user experience.
+While the actual ad content comes from advertisers, you have control over the content type, color, size, and placement of the ads.
 </p>